euroscipy/euroscipy.github.io/content/pages/2023/venue.md

 </br>
 ### Activities

+The conference has organized a guided walking tour of the historical old town, book your spot on a tour, see more info [here](walking_tours.html).

 Once in Basel, be like locals, try floating in the Rhine.
 [Swimming in the Rhine](https://www.basel.com/en/activities-excursions/swimming-rhine) is the most popular sport in summer.
 Bring your swimming suit, buy a Wickelfisch to put your belongings in, and float on.